We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Even if they say no, they’ll likely be able to point you in the right direction.

 Support groups are a more affordable in-person therapy option.
 Many support groups are free to attend.

-They’re often structured around a particular issue, like substance use disorders, depression, or chronic illness.
-One added benefit is that joining a support group will allow you to connect with others dealing with similar issues and challenges.
+They’re often structured around a particular issue, like substance use disorders, depression, or chronic health conditions.
+One added benefit is that joining a support group will allow you to connect with others who are managing similar concerns and challenges.

 Look for a support group run by a licensed mental health professional or a peer advocate.
 It’s important to join a group with a moderator.